-Setting up the Wahoo Kickr Snap Bike Trainer is dead simple: unfold, mount the bike, plug it in, pair it with phone/tablet and you can start cycling straight away.
+Setting up the Wahoo Kickr Snap Bike Trainer is dead simple: unfold, mount the bike, plug it in, pair it with a phone/tablet and you can start cycling straight away.
 The whole process takes less than 15 minutes the first time and even less after the initial setup.

-The Wahoo Kickr Snap Bike Trainer is also well-connected to third party apps: let it be Zwift, Sufferfest or TrainerRoad, you will find an app you can use to structure your indoor training sessions effectively (full list of apps can be found here - links to Wahoo's site)
+The Wahoo Kickr Snap Bike Trainer is also well-connected to third party apps: let it be Zwift, Sufferfest or TrainerRoad, you will find an app you can use to structure your indoor training sessions effectively (a full list of apps can be found here - links to Wahoo's site)

 The Wahoo Kickr Snap Bike Trainer is a versatile and reasonable indoor smart trainer that provides a lot of features, superb build quality and a great cycling experience for cyclists of all abilities.